peterjmartinson/peterjmartinson.github.io/_posts/2017-12-07-Testing-Mongo-App.md

     });
 {% endhighlight %}

 The first test is fundamental, and just makes sure we didn't delete the function.
 The second test checks the `run` flag, to make sure it was flipped to *true*.
 The third checks that a JavaScript `Date` object was passed into the `insertOne` method correctly.
 The fourth checks that the correct text was sent into `insertOne`.

+Each of the tests look at values that were set by the faked function.